78wesley/3CX-SBC/README.md

 You can find this information if you add a new 3CX SBC at **SIP-Trunk > Add SBC**.

-I recommend to use the SBC Password as the System password.
+I recommend to use the SBC Password as the system password.
 ```sh
 ansible-playbook -i hosts 3cxsbc.sh
 ```